jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ## Emphasis: Bold & Italic

-To emphasize or _italicize_ text, enclosed it between single asterisks or underscores, like so:
+To emphasize or _italicize_ text, enclose it between asterisks or
+underscores:

 ```
 *emphasis* or _emphasis_
 ```

-Similarly, to produce **bold** text, enclose it between two asterisks or two underscores, like so:
+Similarly, to produce **bold** text, enclose it between two asterisks or two underscores:

 ```
 **bold** or __bold__